chahnel/kroehne.github.io/4_Cookbook.md

 -   Start with a prepared simple page (see III.1.1.1).

--   Switch to the FSM and create a variable named “V\_Example” (see II.5.1.1).
+-   Switch to the FSM and create a variable named ?V\_Example? (see II.5.1.1).

 -   Save the project in order to ensure the FSM variables are available in the page editor.

--   Add a ScaleValueInput to the panel and assign the variable “V\_Example” (right-click on the ScaleValueInput, select the entry “Link Variable” and select the variable “V\_Example”).
+-   Add a ScaleValueInput to the panel and assign the variable ?V\_Example? (right-click on the ScaleValueInput, select the entry ?Link Variable? and select the variable ?V\_Example?).

--   Open the “Resource Browser” and add the images 1.fw.png, 2.fw.png, 3.fw.png and 4.fw.png from the Folder “ValueDisplayExampleSimple”.
+-   Open the ?Resource Browser? and add the images 1.fw.png, 2.fw.png, 3.fw.png and 4.fw.png from the Folder ?ValueDisplayExampleSimple?.

--   Open the “Value Map” editor and create a new value map named “M\_Example” (see 5.1.4).
+-   Open the ?Value Map? editor and create a new value map named ?M\_Example? (see 5.1.4).

 -   Add new entries assigning the guard value 1 to the image 1.fw.png, the value 2 to the image 2.fw.png and proceed similar for the values 3 and 4.

--   Add an ImageValueDisplay to the panel and assign the variable “V\_Example” (see above) as well as the value map “M\_Example” (right-click on the ImageValueDisplay again, select the entry “Link Value Map”).
+-   Add an ImageValueDisplay to the panel and assign the variable ?V\_Example? (see above) as well as the value map ?M\_Example? (right-click on the ImageValueDisplay again, select the entry ?Link Value Map?).

--   Link the value map “M\_Example” in the same way to the ScaleValueInput.
+-   Link the value map ?M\_Example? in the same way to the ScaleValueInput.

 **IB Example:** ValueDisplayExampleSimple.zip